Exploring new territory: Calibration-free decoding for c-VEP BCI

 \mysection{discussion}

-This study introduced UMM to c-VEP BCI.
-UMM is a calibration-free method that originates from the ERP domain.
-We conducted a systematic comparison with the conventional c-VEP method employing CCA.
-Both methods underwent evaluation in an instantaneous manner, classifying each single-trial without prior knowledge, as well as in a cumulative way, utilizing previously classified trials as training data.
-The ultimate goal was to establish a c-VEP BCI with enhanced usability and broader adoption potential by eliminating the requirement for a tedious initial calibration session.
+We introduced UMM to \mbox{c-VEP} BCI, a calibration-free method originating from the ERP domain.
+We conducted a systematic offline comparison with the conventional c-VEP method employing CCA.
+Both methods underwent evaluation in an instantaneous manner, classifying each single trial without prior knowledge, as well as in a cumulative way, utilizing previously classified trials as training data.
+The ultimate goal was to establish a \mbox{c-VEP} BCI with enhanced usability and broader adoption potential by eliminating the initial calibration session.
+We gave both methods access to EEG data only that would be available in an online experiment such that we don't expect a major problem for online use.
+For CCA approaches, online performance was reported in~\cite{thielen2021} where the non-instantaneous version matched a supervised model after a warm-up period.

-Both the conventional method, CCA, and the novel approach, UMM, hinge on the principle that selecting a single symbol from a set of candidate symbols is considerably simpler than tackling the more complex task of reconstructing the entire stimulus sequence.
-In this study, for example, the number of symbols was $N=20$, resulting in just 20 candidate stimulus sequences for evaluation.
-In contrast, the exhaustive reconstruction of the stimulus involves an exponential growth, reaching already $2^{60}$ potential sequences for a 1-second stimulus at a presentation rate of 60\,Hz.
+Both the conventional method, CCA, and the novel approach, UMM, hinge on the principle that selecting a single symbol from a set of candidate symbols is considerably simpler than the reconstructing the entire stimulus sequence.
+Using 20 symbols in this study, one has to evalu\-ate 20 candidate stimulus sequences only for a symbol selection.
+In contrast, the exhaustive reconstruction of the stimulus would invole an exponential growth, reaching $2^{60}$ potential sequences for a 1-second stimulus at a presentation rate of 60\,Hz.

 Without involving a calibration session, the cumulative CCA already reached higher than 90\,\% performance for trials of 5.25\,s, with the cumulative UMM just behind reaching a similar performance at 7.35-second trials.
-Despite CCA regularly outperforming UMM, astonishingly, these results demonstrate that UMM performs rather well, despite not being optimized for c-VEP data.
+Despite CCA regularly outperforming UMM, astonishingly, these results demonstrate that UMM performs rather well, despite not being optimized for \mbox{c-VEP} data.

 Furthermore, we demonstrated the capability of instantaneous classification, where CCA reached higher than 90\,\% accuracy at 14.70-second trials and UMM 89\,\% at 29.40\,s.
-Instantaneous decoding is a very nice feature to have, as the classifier can remain fully flexible, automatically adapting to non-stationary data distributions.
+Instantaneous decoding does not learn from, or consider in any way, previous trials.
+Under stationary conditions, this scarcity of data may not allow the model to reach peak performance.
+On the other hand, non-stationary feature distributions like latency- or amplitude changes of ERP components over time, will likely not affect instantaneous decoding, while models mainly trained on data collected \textit{before} the appearance of such feature drifts may suffer from performance degradation.